andreineculau/package-json-scripts/README.md

 # package-json-scripts

-A NodeJS package to test how `package.json` scripts are being scheduled by different package managers (e.g. npm, yarn).
+A NodeJS package to test how `package.json` scripts are being scheduled by different package managers (e.g. npm, yarn, pnpm).

 [See results!](#results)